 0.200 grams (There are 5 carats in 1 gram and 142 carats to 1 oz.)

 A carat is divided into 100 parts each called a point.
 So 1 carat = 100 points.

 The quality of diamond's surface condition is referred by polish grade of a diamond.
 It indicates the level of smoothness created while cutting and polishing process of the diamond.
-As a result the polishing and cutting process play an vital role in determining the polish grade including the cut grade.
+As a result, the polishing and cutting process plays a vital role in determining the polish grade including the cut grade.

 Polish grade is measured on a scale of Excellent, Very Good, Good, Fair, Poor.
 It signifies the smoothness of different diamond facets.
 More the blurred and dull appearance, lower the grades.
 So it's always recommended to buy a diamond of good to excellent grade.